 Also, check if you can wash the piece of clothing using hot water; if not, separate it from those that you can.
 Lastly, check what is machine-washable and handwash-only.

 Not only would should you prepare the clothes you need to wash, but you must also ensure there’s enough ventilation in the washroom.
-Most especially chlorine, bleaching products might irritate the eyes and nose.
+Bleaching products can irritate the eyes and nose and the fumes can be toxic.
 Likewise, since it can be a skin irritant, you must wear gloves and an apron.

 Step 2 - Spot Treat